Rhanson44/MidtermProject/README.md

 * Adrian Vidal
 * Destinee Kennedy

+## How to Run
+* As a non-logged in user I can view a list of 12 National Parks and it's features with the option to update:
+  * Animals in the park
+  * Flora in the park
+  * Trails in the park
+  * Mountains in the park
+  * Points of Interests at the park

+* As a logged in user I can add comments to the park's comment section, the park's trails, and the points of interest section.
+* As a logged in user my comments are tracked and displayed on my account page, I also have the availability to delete any of my comments.
+* As the admin of the page, I can delete any comments.

 ## Project Structure
 * Development Tools
   * GitHub: For version control and collaborative development.
 All source code and project documentation are hosted here